kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(1\) The applicable State of Design certifies that the product has been examined, tested, and found to meet—

-\(i\) The applicable aircraft noise, fuel venting, and exhaust emissions requirements of this subchapter as designated in §21.17, or the applicable aircraft noise, fuel venting, and exhaust emissions requirements of the State of Design, and any other requirements the FAA may prescribe to provide noise, fuel venting, and exhaust emission levels no greater than those provided by the applicable aircraft noise, fuel venting, and exhaust emission requirements of this subchapter as designated in §21.17; and
+\(i\) The applicable aircraft noise, fuel venting, and exhaust emissions requirements of this subchapter as designated in [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.17   Designation of applicable regulations.|§21.17]], or the applicable aircraft noise, fuel venting, and exhaust emissions requirements of the State of Design, and any other requirements the FAA may prescribe to provide noise, fuel venting, and exhaust emission levels no greater than those provided by the applicable aircraft noise, fuel venting, and exhaust emission requirements of this subchapter as designated in [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.17   Designation of applicable regulations.|§21.17]]; and

-\(ii\) The applicable airworthiness requirements of this subchapter as designated in §21.17, or the applicable airworthiness requirements of the State of Design and any other requirements the FAA may prescribe to provide a level of safety equivalent to that provided by the applicable airworthiness requirements of this subchapter as designated in §21.17;
+\(ii\) The applicable airworthiness requirements of this subchapter as designated in [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.17   Designation of applicable regulations.|§21.17]], or the applicable airworthiness requirements of the State of Design and any other requirements the FAA may prescribe to provide a level of safety equivalent to that provided by the applicable airworthiness requirements of this subchapter as designated in [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.17   Designation of applicable regulations.|§21.17]];

 \(2\) The applicant has provided technical data to show the product meets the requirements of paragraph (a)(1) of this section; and